-Oldbury and the ward of Old Warley have the lowest amount of open space in Sandwell.
-The golf course is not considered open space as its use is restricted.
-We could provide a significantly sized park – potentially the size of Brunswick Park in Wednesbury – that the local community has open access to.
+Oldbury and the ward of Old Warley have the lowest amount of accessible open space in Sandwell.
+We could provide a significantly sized park that the local community has open access to.
 This would be the first new major public park in Sandwell’s history.

 - A brand-new school to replace Causeway Green Primary School

 The school is in poor physical condition and it’s a priority to replace it.